ivogeorg/c-2nd-lang-asst-01/README.md

    4. ~~Structures.~~
    5. ~~(Optional) The `typedef` keyword.~~
    6. ~~Allocation on the stack (aka _static_ allocation) vs allocation on the heap (aka _dynamic_ allocation).
 The `malloc` and `free` functions.~~
-2. Part II: Sorting algorithms
+2. Part II: Sorting algorithms (In separate repository)
    1. Program organization.
    2. A short selection of functions from the C Standard Library.
    3. Writing useful functions, esp. sensible encapsulation & meaningful contracts (e.g. who initializes array arguments).